An American First

 Author & Attorney

 Tyler's literary works were published anonymously.
-After all, the arts were still considered something beneath the mainstream and he was a serious jurist with a reputation to maintain.
-His works brought little income.
-He clearly produced them out of a labor of love.
-Many modern authors, including this one, can relate to the situation!
-As a member of the legal profession, he sought to correct those ills and follies which he satirized in his writing.
-He died in Brattleboro, Vt.
+After all, the arts were still considered beneath the mainstream, and he was a serious jurist with a reputation to uphold.
+His works generated little income.
+He clearly created them out of love.
+Many modern authors, including this one, can relate to that situation!
+As a member of the legal profession, he aimed to correct the flaws and follies he satirized in his writing.
+He died in Brattleboro, Vermont.

 The Seed of Modern Theater Long Forgotten

-The success of The Contrast brought contemporary drama and theatrical productions into high favor among all classes.
-Over a short period of time, they went from mild disdain to high regard and sometimes wild popularity.
+The success of The Contrast elevated contemporary drama and theatrical productions, making them highly popular among all classes.
+In a short time, they shifted from mild disdain to great respect and sometimes intense popularity.
 In that sense, the "arts" owe him a great deal.
 Certainly, the modern stage does.
-Yet I am sure few in the business know of Royall Tyler the patriot and playwright who birthed their art form.
-Methinks a new rebellion needs to take place.
-A Royall rebellion in fact.
-Perhaps the "Tony" should be renamed the "Tyler?"
+Yet I am sure few in the field know of Royall Tyler, the patriot and playwright who gave birth to their art form.
+I think a new rebellion is needed.
+A Royall rebellion, in fact.
+Maybe the "Tony" should be renamed the "Tyler?"